async-labs/saas/README.md

 #### Symlink `api` in `lambda`:

 In lambda directory we are symlinking api directory.
-You can run symlink file as mentioned below:
+You can run bash command in lambda folder as mentioned below:
 ```
-bash symlink ../app
+bash symlink ../api
 ```

 ## Deploy to Heroku, AWS Elastic Beanstalk, API Gateway and AWS Lambda